stkchan/de-project-dbt/README.md

 ```
 This helps when:

--   You switch between environments or branches.
+-   We switch between environments or branches.

--   You need to reset compiled code and logs.
+-   We need to reset compiled code and logs.

--   You want to avoid old manifest conflicts or cache issues.
+-   We want to avoid old manifest conflicts or cache issues.

 #### Typical Workflow
 ```bash